npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 //console logs 'Hello World!'
 ```

-You attach the 'ModulePattern' module to the global name 'App' to expose the return values to the public.
+You attach the `ModulePattern` module to the global name `App` to expose the return values to the public.
 Anything outside of the return statement is by default private.
-You access the module from the outside using 'App.ModulePattern.greetSomeone("World");'.
-The public function 'greetSomeone' has access to the private function '_getGreeting'.
-You are not able to access '_getGreeting' directly from the outside.
+You access the module from the outside using `App.ModulePattern.greetSomeone("World");`.
+The public function `greetSomeone` has access to the private function `_getGreeting`.
+You are not able to access `_getGreeting` directly from the outside.

 ### Advantages

 	- the Module Pattern fully supports encapsulation.
-	- Clean approach for developers
+	- Clean approach for developers.
-	- Less clutter in the global namespace
+	- Less clutter in the global namespace.
-	- Localization of functions and variables through closures
+	- Localization of functions and variables through closures.

 ### Disadvantages